z00m128/kay1024/README.md

  ## Recommendations

 If you are going to build it, do not try to assemble it from integrated circuits of the LS family.
 ALS family is the minimum.
-I'm recommending HCT family as I had a lot of issues with the picture and overall stability with the ALS ICs.
+I'm recommending HCT family as I had a lot of issues with the picture quality and overall stability with the ALS ICs.
 The HC family also did not work for me.
 Once I swithed to HCT ICs, most of the problems were gone.
 You can combine HC with HCT ICs and ALS with HCT ICs where it is needed or possible.
 You can't combine HC and ALS directly.
 It will not work properly.

 Use high quality logic components where possible.
 Chinese things from ebay most likely would not work properly.